Caveman07/ltxv-pod/README.md

 sleep 2;
 redis-cli ping;

-# Start RQ worker in the background
+# Start RQ worker in the background (ONLY ONE WORKER)
 rq worker video-jobs &

 chmod +x scripts/start-prod.sh;